 Robin Hood, Robin Hood riding through the glen (again)…

-Twenty years ago Robin Hood abandoned Lady Marian to fight in the crusades with King Richard the Lionheart.
-Now he’s returned to Nottingham to reclaim her heart.
+Robin Hood abandoned Lady Marian to fight in the crusades, now he’s returned to Nottingham to reclaim her heart.

 This film storyline starts in France.
 King Richard (Richard Harris) has ordered middle-aged Robin Hood (Connery) and Hood’s constant wingman (and future cock blocker) John to loot an undefended castle for a priceless gold statue.
 The pair discover the castle inhabited by a crazy old man with one eye and children.
 The pair accept the old man’s word that there is no statue.